-Five Ethernet interface ports are available on the RXi2-UP IPC.
+Five Ethernet interface ports are available on the RXi2-XP IPC.
 They are located on the front panel.
-Ethernet interface requires the use of a CAT 5 cable for proper operation with 100/1000BaseT.
+Ethernet interface requires the use of a CAT 3 cable or higher for proper operation with 10baseT and a CAT 5 cable of higher for proper operation with 100/1000BaseT.